Polytechnique (film): Box office

 The film grossed $326,000 in Quebec cinemas during its opening weekend, ranking first at the Quebec box office.
-By August 2009, it grossed $1.6 million.
 In English Canadian areas, it grossed $100,000.
 It was considered a financial hit in Quebec.

 Critical response

 The film has received mostly positive reviews from film critics.
-Review aggregator Rotten Tomatoes reports that 87% of professional critics gave the film a positive review based on 15 reviews, with an average rating of 6.98/10.
+Review aggregator Rotten Tomatoes reports that 88% of professional critics gave the film a positive review based on 17 reviews, with an average rating of 6.98/10.
 On Metacritic, the film has a weighted average score of 63 out of 100 based on 6 critics, indicating "generally favorable reviews".
 In Canada, Peter Howell of the Toronto Star gave the film three and a half stars out of four, stating "Polytechnique makes no judgments, offers no panaceas.
 It shows the violence, faithfully recreating the historical record, but it doesn't wallow in it.
 Pierre Gill's brilliant monochrome lensing minimizes the effect of the blood. [...]
 It stands as a work of art, summoning unspoken thoughts the way Picasso's war abstraction Guernica does in a scene of contemplation with Jean-François."
 Katherine Monk of Canwest News Services gave the film four stars out of five; "The paradox may sound grotesque, but it must be stated loud and clear: Denis Villeneuve and the cast of Polytechnique have transformed the tragedy of the Montreal Massacre into a work of profound beauty."

-Critics compared Polytechnique, favorably or unfavorably, to Gus Van Sant's Palme d'Or winning 2003 film Elephant.
+Critics compared Polytechnique, favorably and/or unfavorably, to Gus Van Sant's Palme d'Or winning 2003 film Elephant.
 In The New York Times, A.O.
 Scott wrote that like Villeneuve's later film Incendies, Polytechnique was a statement on decency being more powerful than savagery, and benefited from a rational look on an extreme matter.
 In Variety, Rob Nelson compared it unfavourably to Halloween (1978) and other violent horror films, but gave it marks for addressing the misogyny of the crime.
 Ray Bennett criticized the film in The Hollywood Reporter for not examining the psychology of The Killer, and could not understand why the characters did not pull the fire alarm.
 Denis Seguin of Screen Daily gave the film a favourable review, writing "Polytechnique is a formalist interpretation of an atrocity, with a cool perspective on the events and much for audiences to read between the frames as the film moves back and forth through time."
 Time Out gave it four stars, saying it avoided tabloid journalism and foreshadowed the message of forgiveness in the face of horror in Incendies.